piotrek-szczygiel/tip-traffic-monitoring/exercises/traffic_monitoring/README.md

 You can inspect specifics of this topology inside the `triangle-topo` directory.

 ## Information about P4 Counters
-In P4 there is an extern type which lets you count various things happening inside your device.
+In P4 there is an extern type called `counter`.
-We will use them to count packets and bytes processed on individual ports of our switches.
+We will use it to count packets and bytes processed on individual ports of our switches.

 ### Counter declaration
 ```P4